JuliaAstro/EphemerisSources.jl/paper/paper.md

 a variety of methods, including email, command-line, graphical web interfaces, and a [REST API](https://ssd-api.jpl.nasa.gov/doc/horizons.html) [@horizons].

-This paper introduces several packages which allow users to download and process ephemeris data idomatically, all from within Julia:
+This paper introduces several packages --- `SPICEKernels.jl`, `SPICEBodies.jl`,
-`SPICEKernels.jl`, `SPICEBodies.jl`, `HorizonsAPI.jl` and `HorizonsEphemeris.jl`.
+`HorizonsAPI.jl` and `HorizonsEphemeris.jl` --- which allow users to download and process ephemeris data idiomatically, all from within Julia.
 Through the use of these packages, users can share replicatable code which automatically fetches publicly available ephemeris data, as opposed to manually including ephemeris data files with their source code distribution.